 I have helped to develop several characters from a very early stage in their development, and the clients I worked with on these projects found my help to be invaluable.
 Here is an example of a consultation I did with somebody who had a character in the early stages of development and a worldbuilding setting at an even earlier stage:

-In addition to psychotherapeutic training (which gives me detailed, technical knowledge of how personalities work and how a character's interpersonal relationships are likely to play out), I also have counselling training.
+In addition to therapeutic training (which gives me detailed, technical knowledge of how personalities work and how a character's interpersonal relationships are likely to play out), I also have counselling training.
 This allows me to talk to you without imposing my own ideas about your character, to help you make sense of the early ideas you have for your character and how they fit together.

 My role is more subtle than straightforward character creation.
 I don't add anything to a character; what I do is facilitate you in developing your character in new ways that you may not have thought about.
 Take the below consultation transcripts for example, where I helped Kiroku Bandit find a new dimension for his character, and helped Doubtful-Tea in organising the roles for the cast in a game.

 However, sometimes I do other things too, such as compare my potential clients to fungi.